 You bet.
 Readers and fans of fantasy are everywhere!
 The USPS Rates plugin calculates the most current shipping

 Why are your shipping prices so expensive?
 Other publishers seem to charge less?

 My shipping calculations come directly from USPS.
 Other publishers discount their shipping costs to the buyer but hide the shipping costs in the cover price.
 Either way, you are paying for it.
 I’m just more up front about it.

 When will my book arrive?

 This is a difficult question to answer.
 It depends on the book and when it was released.
-First, visit the PayPal page for the order.
-Look at the bottom.
+First, login into Grim Oak Press and check your order page.
 Your order may have already been shipped and the tracking number added there.
-If your order shows it hasn’t been shipped yet, double check the printing and signing date.
-If the publishing date has come and gone and there is no tracking information in PayPal, contact me.
+If the publishing date has come and gone and there is no tracking information, contact me.
 I am always willing to check into situations like this!